Wot no supermarket?

 The response, even in light of our earlier failure in the High Court has been amazing.
-We’ve raised about £34,000 to date and will likely need more if another application is submitted.
-We’ll make a further appeal when we know more.
-In the meantime, if you’ve supported us either financially or otherwise, thank you!
+We’ve raised about £34,000. if you’ve supported us either financially or otherwise, thank you!

 Stokey Local is supported by over 6,000 individuals and businesses, elected representatives of all four parties in the Greater London Assembly, all the local wards councillors and the following local organizations:

 - Abney Park Trust